 Margaret Atwood's iconic dystopian novel explores a broad range of issues relating to power, gender, religion, and politics.
 Renowned actor Claire Danes gives a stirring performance as the main character, Offred.
 After a staged terrorist attack kills the President and most of Congress, the government is deposed and taken over by the oppressive and all-controlling Republic of Gilead.
 Offred, now a Handmaid serving in the household of the enigmatic Commander and his bitter wife, can remember better times.
 Despite the danger, she’s determined to end this oppression.
 Hold on to your seat as you listen to this captivating tale unfold.

-This lively and entertaining collection of essays spanning politics, criticism, and feminism comes from one of the sharpest cultural observers of her generation, Roxane Gay.
-In these funny and insightful essays, Gay takes us through the journey of her evolution as a woman of color while also taking listeners on a ride through popular culture and commenting on the state of feminism today.
-The portrait that emerges is one of an incredibly insightful woman continually growing to understand herself and our society.
-Award-winning Bahni Turpin delivers spot-on narration, of course.
+In these funny and insightful essays, Roxane Gay takes us through the journey of her evolution as a woman (Sweet Valley High) of colour (The Help) while also taking listeners on a ride through culture of the last few years (Girls, Django in Chains) and commenting on the state of feminism today (abortion, Chris Brown).
+The portrait that emerges is not only one of an incredibly insightful woman continually growing to understand herself and our society, but also one of our culture.

 Maria Antonieta "Tony" Osornio was a rebellious girl who fell in love and married young.
 One day her husband challenges her to jump out of a plane, and soon she finds herself hooked on skydiving.
 She soars on the adventures—until an accident leaves her a paraplegic.
 After much pain and many surgeries, today Tony is an inspiration who spreads her message of resilience, redefining disability, and jumping into life.
 Beautifully narrated by a full cast, this audiobook will change the way you look at life and how you choose to live it.